TN 9 (04-26)

 4. d.

-Send the action control record (ACR) to DHF for 30 days from the date you issued the DIRCON letter.
+Send the action control record (ACR) to the development hold file (DHF) for 30 days from the date you sent the DIRCON letter.

-At the same time, when telephone contact is unsuccessful, simultaneously attempt to obtain proof from any third-party WC/PDB resource, as indicated directly below.
+At the same time, when telephone contact is unsuccessful, simultaneously follow-up with any other appropriate WC/PDB source, as indicated directly below.

-If the NH does not have the WC/PDB proofs, but gives permission to contact all third parties, simultaneously:
+If the NH does not have their WC/PDB proof, but gives permission to contact all other appropriate sources or entities that require the NH's authorization, simultaneously do the following:

-• send a direct contact letter to the insurance carrier and enclose the SSA-1709 signed by the NH, and
+• Call the insurance carrier directly.
+If unsuccessful or requested by the carrier, fax or mail the direct contact letter to the insurance carrier and enclose the SSA-1709 or other release signed by the NH, and

-For specific guidelines on contacting carriers, see Obtaining Verification/ Proof from Outside Sources in DI 52145.005F.
+For specific guidelines on contacting WC/PDB insurance carriers, see Obtaining Verification/Proof from Outside Sources in DI 52145.005F.

-In post-adjudicative cases, set up a PCACS diary for 30 days.
+In post-adjudicative cases, set up a PCACS diary for 30 days pending the initial request for information from the other appropriate source.

 If you do not receive the requested information: